johnstonmatt/open-data-product-spec/source/includes/_license.md

          "resellingRight": true,
          "roalties": "It is hereby agreed Data User shall share with Data Holder three percent (3%) of the revenues derives and receives from the usage their BI Dashbord solutions by the End Users.", "paymentsData User shall remit full payment within thirty (30) days after the end of each calendar month.
 Taxes (VAT 24 %) are included.
-Invoice will be electronical", "applicableLaws": "This license shall be interpreted, construed and enforced in accordance with the law of Finland.
-Copyright: 2021 Mindmote Oy"
-            }
+Invoice will be electronical", }
    "governance": {
          "containsPersonalData": true,